SenatorSteven/microbar/README.md

 ## Trivia
 "microbar" comes from the words "micromanagement" and, of course, "bar".
 It is a bar that needs quite a lot of management on a micro, small, level to get it to look and work the exact way the user wants.
-It requires simple mathematical operations knowledge, shell commands knowledge and at least a handful of screenshots to get it to look and work perfectly.
+It requires simple mathematical operations knowledge, shell commands knowledge and a screenshot button to get it to work well and look perfect.